Public-Serving Partnerships

 CCST is a non-partisan, nonprofit organization that exists to make California’s policies stronger with science and technology.
 Established via the California State Legislature in 1988 to provide objective advice from California's scientists and research institutions, we respond to the Governor, the Legislature, and other state entities who request independent assessment of public policy issues affecting the State of California relating to science and technology.

 Miyamoto International is a global structural engineering and disaster-risk reduction firm providing resiliency expertise that sustains industries and safeguards communities.
+They proudly sponsored our inaugural Disaster Resilience Day, supporting efforts to advance resilience and collaboration in disaster-risk research.

 The University of California Disaster Resilience Network (UCDRN) and ARISE-US, the U.S. private-sector alliance of the UN Office for Disaster Risk Reduction (UNDRR), have partnered to strengthen disaster risk reduction and resilience-building across sectors.
 This collaboration brings together UCDRN’s extensive research expertise and partnerships with ARISE-US’s broad network of private sector stakeholders, aligned with the Sendai Framework for Disaster Risk Reduction.
 A key initiative includes integrating UCDRN into ARISE-US’s successful mentorship program, connecting emerging leaders with resilience practitioners across regions and industries.